-So today we’re going to discuss how we go about potty training puppies.
+So today we’re going to discuss how we go about…you guessed it…potty training a puppy!

 How To Potty Train A Puppy